 Hello.
 My name is Jenny Gebert and I am very excited about the opportunity to work with you or your child to help achieve better writing or reading skills.
 I am very passionate about education and believe that everyone can improve with a little bit of extra help.
 I have helped many students write college essays and love hearing the words, "I got accepted!"
 Additionally, I score standardized test essays, have taught ESL and tutor and edit for college students.
 I look forward to being your tutor.

-Wichita State University - BA, General Studies
+Undergraduate Degree: Wichita State University - Bachelor in Arts, General Studies

 What is your teaching philosophy?

 To work with that student in whatever works best for them.
 Being patient, compassionate and caring.

 What might you do in a typical first session with a student?

 I will get to know that student and get a feel for how I can best help them.
 I try to make them laugh and feel confident.